 I can’t work out whether I’m late to the party or should have left this a little longer to marinate, but I’ve got round to writing some reflections on ‘Silence’.
-Last week, I focused on the work itself, Last week, I focused on the work itself, today I wanted to turn my attention to some lessons we can learn from how ‘Silence’ was actually received.
+Last week, I focused on the work itself; today I wanted to turn my attention to some lessons we can learn from how ‘Silence’ was actually received.

-Making faithful, powerful can still get you rejected
+Making faithful, powerful art can still get you rejected

 The response falls quite neatly, but still jarringly, into two camps.
 We’ll come to the general reception later, but when we look at the response of the church, it is fair to say that Endo’s book was not embraced, initially at least, with open arms.